Updated 20 June 2022.

 “We are delighted to announce the opening of our demonstration plant,” said chairman Graham Gould.
 “We can convert asbestos into asbestos-free material on an industrial scale, in a commercially viable and environmentally safe way.
 We can’t continue putting asbestos in landfill sites for future generations to deal with”.

-Thermal Recycling said around 60% of UK asbestos taken to landfill is in the form of roof sheets, which are put in a skip and taken to landfill.
+Thermal Recycling estimates around 40% of UK asbestos taken to landfill is in the form of roof sheets, which are put in a skip and taken to landfill.

 Think you have an issue with Asbestos?